DEFRA/epr-data-pbix-files/README.md

 This repository contains Power BI files and related resources for Report Packaging Data service.

 # Overview
-Under extended producer responsibility (EPR) for packaging., organisations that supply packaging may need to report their packaging data.
+Under extended producer responsibility (EPR) for packaging, organisations that supply packaging may need to report their packaging data.

 #Prerequisites
 Power BI Desktop